FanWangEcon/PrjOptiSNW/README.md

 > [**bookdown pdf**](https://fanwangecon.github.io/PrjOptiSNW/bookdown/NSW-Dynamic-Life-Cycle-and-Welfare-Checks-Code-Companion.pdf), [**MathWorks File Exchange**](https://www.mathworks.com/matlabcentral/fileexchange/80164-prjoptisnw)

-This files below consistsw of a collection of mlx based vignettes for functions that are available from [PrjOptiSNW](https://github.com/FanWangEcon/PrjOptiSNW).
+This files below consists of a collection of mlx based vignettes for functions that are available from [PrjOptiSNW](https://github.com/FanWangEcon/PrjOptiSNW).
 Each Vignette file contains various examples for invoking each function.

 The package relies on [MEconTools](https://fanwangecon.github.io/MEconTools/), which needs to be installed first.
 The package does not include allocation functions, only simulation code to generate the value of each welfare check increments for households.
 Allocation functions rely the R optimal allocation package [PrjOptiAlloc](https://fanwangecon.github.io/PrjOptiAlloc).